In the Basic Civics section, we made a few broad statements about what government does.

 However, many people in Tennessee live in areas where the government does not provide trash pickup.
 Those people pay a private company to get their trash.

 Knoxville is an interesting example.
 If you live within the city limits of Knoxville, the government comes to your house once a week to get your trash.
-But if you live just outside the city limits, the government doesn't get your trash; you have to pay a company to get it.
+But if you live just outside the city limits, the government doesn’t get your trash; you have to pay a company to get it (one of those companies is called Tennessee Trash).
 And by the way, the city limits of Knoxville in some places go right through existing neighborhoods.
 So there are places where the city provides trash collection to a house on one side of the street, but not to the house on the other side of the street.

 Question Number Three: